www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

 For testing purposes the authentication and authorization system is used, to only provide server CPU and RAM usage in real time to the administrator of the server.
 # Tasks
-* [ ] Improve performance, as otherwise one cannot test optimizing this problem.
-    * [x] Improve set performance.
-        * [x] Replace HashSet with trove4js THashSet, as Java's HashSet iterator can be extremely slow.
-        * [x] Move legacy hashset creation to dedicated interface class, in order to make it easily replaceable.
-            * [x] Declare factory interface. -> LegacySetFactory
-            * [x] Declare factory singleton. -> LegacySets
-            * [x] Create HashSet legacy factory.
-            * [x] Create THashSet legacy factory.
-        * [x] Try out Eclipse collections, as this project is still active.
-        * [o] Simplify set factories. -> It is not the best, but OK.
-        * [x] Document HashSet removal.
-        * [x] Try out JMH: https://www.bobulous.org.uk/coding/jmh/String-split.html
-            * [x] UnifiedSet may support faster removal of any element, by using internal methods. -> I think, that this is not that useful for now.
-            * [x] Test table format.
-            * [x] Consider avoiding using sets in table and reason in source code why these stay, if these stay.
-                * [x] lines attribute
-                * [x] indexesOfFree
-            * [x] beforeRemovalSubscriber vs. afterRemovalSubscriber -> afterRemovalSubscriber is deprecated and should be removed.
-                * [x] Remove usage of afterRemovalSubscriber and subscribeToAfterRemoval.
-                * [x] Remove afterRemovalSubscriber and subscribeToAfterRemoval.
-            * [x] Note why beforeRemovalSubscriber is used.
-            * [x] Execute JMH test in daily CI.
-            * [x] Check performance without runtime checks. -> This is already the case via the current IDE config.
-    * [x] Check modification counts.
-        * [x] Create a faster version of ThenAtLeastRater, which rating is slightly incorrect on an individual line level, but is correct on the GroupId level.
-          -> It is called ThenAtLeastFastRater.
-        * [x] Create a faster Version of hasSize. -> It is called HasSizeFast.
-    * [x] INLINE_STANDARD_FACTORIES does not seem to be active. -> This was just an incorrect setting in the debug configuration of the IDE: in Java system properties are set via -D parameters and not via environment variables.
-    * [ ] Find hotpaths via VisualVM sampler and `sports-course-planning.txt`.
-    * [x] A table's removeAny of the first then constraint node majorly worsens the runtime performance.
-    * [x] The lookup system is crazy.
-    * [o] Do bulk adds between problems of the composed problem. -> This is not needed for now.
-        * [o] Are the problems inside an editor connected at all yet?
-    * [ ] If necessary, consider bulk adds and removes for constraint nodes and tables.
-    * [ ] Consider disabling solution history.
-    * [x] `Calculate solution` button cannot be clicked after the form processing.
-      -> This is caused by the fact, that net_splitcells_webserver_form_submit is called twice for one run.
-      The additional run is caused by the answer containing the current optimization status.
-    * [ ] Fully support net-splitcells-website-visually-replaceable via Tabulator.
 * [ ] Solve sport lesson assignment.
     * [x] The editor has to store all intermediate optimization status, that were present during the for update/refresh requests.
       Otherwise, one does not see any optimization steps.